 Links Between Sleep and Depression in Teens

 Sleep deprivation during adolescence and teenage years can have dire consequences, including an increased risk for depression.
 Teens who do not get enough sleep are at higher risk of not just depression, but of suicidal thoughts.
 In fact, sleep deprivation quadruples a teen’s chances of developing major depressive disorder.

 Teens who are depressed due to sleeplessness tend to feel well in the morning, but then worse as the day goes on.
 In addition to increasing the risk of depression, sleep deprivation also can increase impulsive behavior and make it harder for teens to regulate emotions.
-This combination of effects can make sleep deprivation a physical as well as emotional danger to adolescents: They are more likely to suffer from negative emotions and more likely to act irrationally as a result.
+This combination of effects can make sleep deprivation a physical as well as an emotional danger to adolescents: They are more likely to suffer from negative emotions and more likely to act irrationally as a result.

 Who is Most Susceptible to Sleep Deprivation?